Gambling Addiction Recovery

 If you or a family member are ready to stop gambling and enjoy recovery benefits, treatment options are available to help you start your journey.

-Get started by talking to your healthcare provider, therapist, or addiction specialist about what treatment plan best suits your needs.
+You can start by talking to your healthcare provider, therapist, or addiction specialist about what treatment plan best suits your needs.

-The National Council on Problem Gambling’s Helpline is another great resource for gambling addiction recovery—it’s free, confidential, and available 24/7 in all 50 states.
+The National Council on Problem Gambling’s Helpline is another excellent resource for gambling addiction recovery—it’s free, confidential, and available 24/7 in all 50 states.
 You can reach the helpline by calling 1-800-GAMBLER or through their helpline chat.

-If you’re ready to enter professional treatment, you can find a gambling addiction treatment center near you by using SAMHSA’s online treatment locator or calling 1-800-662-4357 (HELP).
+If you’re ready to enter professional treatment, you can find a gambling addiction treatment center near you by using SAMHSA’s online treatment locator or calling 1-866-724-0260 (HELP).

 FAQs About Gambling Addiction Recovery